doctrine/phpcr-odm-documentation/en/reference/basic-mapping.rst

 Identifier Generation Strategies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Every document needs a unique id.
+PHPCR-ODM provides a couple of id strategies.
+You can specify one of them explicitly on the id mapping, or let the PHPCR-ODM
+pick a fitting one.
+The order is:

+- Explicitly specified strategy on the ``id`` mapping, for example
+  ``@Id(strategy="repository");``
+- If the document has a @ParentDocument and a @Nodename field, the
-It is possible to choose the generator strategy.
+  ``parent`` is used to determine the id from this information.
+This
-Currently, there are 3 strategies available:
+  is the most failsave strategy as it will ensure that there is a PHPCR parent
+  existing for the document;
+- If only an @ParentDocument field is present, the ``auto`` takes
+  the path from the @ParentDocument as the parent id generator does, but
+  generates the node name automatically using the PHPCR ``addNodeAutoNamed``
+  method;
+- If there is only an id field, the ``assigned`` is used.
+It expects

-- With the default "assigned id" you need to assign a path to your id field and
+  you to assign the repository path to the id field.
+You will have to make sure
-  have to make sure yourself that the parent exists.
+  yourself that the parent exists.

-- The "parent and name" strategy determines the path from the @ParentDocument
-  and the @Nodename fields.
-This is the most failsave strategy.
-- The repository strategy lets your custom repository determine an id so you
+Another strategy that is never chosen automatically but that you can assign
+explicitly is the ``RepositoryIdGenerator``.
+For this you need to configure a
+custom repository implementing ``RepositoryIdInterface``.
+This way you can
-  can implement any logic you might need.
+implement any logic you might need.

 Parent and name strategy (recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^